oraclize/docs/source/includes/_ethereum.md

  	function updatePrice() payable {
         if (oraclize_getPrice("URL") > this.balance) {
-            LogNewOraclizeQuery("Oraclize query was NOT sent, please add some ETH to cover for the query fee");
+            LogNewOraclizeQuery("Provable query was NOT sent, please add some ETH to cover for the query fee");
         } else {
            	LogNewOraclizeQuery("Oraclize query was sent, standing by for the answer..");
 			bytes32 queryId =